-Poured concrete used to be only for cold, industrial lofts, but now it’s everywhere in modern farmhouse and contemporary design.
-It has a rustic look that is very customizable and beautiful in its own way that factory-made quartz just can’t match.
-Also, it looks great with warm wood cabinets and raw metal hardware.
+Once the province of cold, industrial lofts, poured concrete now is a mainstay of modern farmhouse and contemporary kitchen design.
+It offers a customizable, rustic beauty that factory-made quartz just can’t compete with, and it looks great with warm wood cabinets and raw metal hardware.

 The Honest Pros and Cons of Concrete Countertops